Michigan Court of Appeals; Docket #355047; Unpublished

 “Plaintiff admitted that she did not notify defendant of her change of address after moving from Macomb Township.
 Plaintiff renewed her insurance policy every six months.
 The record indicates that plaintiff renewed her insurance policy several times after moving, yet the address on her policy remained the Macomb Township address.
 Additionally, when plaintiff added the Tahoe to her insurance coverage, the policy reflected that the Tahoe was garaged in Macomb Township; however, plaintiff admitted that the vehicle was never garaged there.
 The representation that she continued to live in Macomb Township and garage the Tahoe and the other vehicles there was thus false.
 Defendant detrimentally relied on this representation because it continued covering plaintiff at a lower premium than it would have had it known plaintiff’s current address.
 This injury benefitted plaintiff because she received a lower premium payment.
 Finally, there was privity of contract between plaintiff and defendant by virtue of the insurance policy, under which plaintiff was a named insured.
 Thus, no genuine issue of material fact existed regarding whether plaintiff committed innocent misrepresentation in the procurement of the renewal contracts in violation of the terms of the insurance policy because she renewed her policy several times after moving out of Macomb Township.
 Even though the trial court erroneously granted summary disposition in part on the basis of silent fraud, it did not err by granting summary disposition because no genuine issue of material fact existed regarding plaintiff committing an innocent misrepresentation in the inducement of the renewal contracts.
 See Gleason v Mich Dep’t of Transp, 256 Mich App 1, 3; 662 NW2d 822 (2003) (‘A trial court’s ruling may be upheld on appeal where the right result issued, albeit for the wrong reason.’).”

 Justice Gleicher dissented in part and concurred in part, taking special exception with the majority’s determination that a policy renewal created a distinct, new contract, and that Losinski’s fraud, even though it occurred after her policy was initially procured, could therefore be considered fraud in the inducement.
 In Justice Gleicher’s opinion, Losinski’s failure to inform Progressive about her address change could not, as a matter of law, constitute fraud.
 Justice Gleicher reasoned that fraud requires an intent to deceive, and that a legal determination of Losinski’s mental state depended on her credibility, which could not be assessed on summary disposition.
 Judge Gleicher stated that “mistakenly or forgetfully neglecting to report an address change is not a species of fraud.”
-She further reasoned that Losinski’s failure to update her address was a post-procurement event, and therefore, under Meemic, it did not permit Progressive Marathon to cancel the policy or to deny her claim.
-Justice Gleicher further reasoned that “[a]n automatic renewal . . . is not equivalent to the formation of a contract, and Losinski’s failure to update her vehicles did not ‘induce’ Progressive Marathon to insure her.”
-Moreover, Justice Gleicher feared that the majority’s opinion would open the door to insurers playing the “renewal card whenever misrepresentation is alleged” in order to circumvent Meemic.
+She further reasoned that Losinski’s failure to update her address was a post-procurement event, and therefore, under Meemic, Progressive should not have been permitted to cancel the policy or to deny her claim.
+Moreover, she asserted that, “[a]n automatic renewal . . . is not equivalent to the formation of a contract, and Losinski’s failure to update her vehicles did not ‘induce’ Progressive Marathon to insure her.”
+As for the practical consequences of the majority's opinion, Justice Gleicher warned that it might open the door to insurers playing the “renewal card whenever misrepresentation is alleged” in order to circumvent Meemic.

 “Meemic stressed that when a no-fault insurer raises a fraud defense to mandated coverage, the issue turns on whether the alleged fraud related to the contract’s initial formation.
 Meemic, 506 Mich at 310, n 17.
 By permitting Progressive Marathon to avoid its statutory obligations to Losinski, the majority invites no-fault insurers to play the renewal card whenever a misrepresentation is alleged.
 This is a dangerous precedent.
 It disregards the letter and the spirit of Meemic, and it deprives insureds of benefits they paid for—in this case, for seven years.
 I respectfully dissent.”

-It is not readily apparent in what respect Judge Gleicher also partially concurred with the majority opinion.
+It is not readily apparent in what respect Justice Gleicher partially concurred with the majority opinion.